Arizona Car Accident Statistics & Data

 Out of the total number of auto accidents in 2016:

 The report further explains that the majority of car accidents in the state were rear-end collisions.
 Factors that contributed to these car crashes were mostly attributed to negligence, including reckless driving and drunk driving.
-Anyone who is injured or sustains damage to property in a motor vehicle accident has the right to seek legal counsel and may be eligible to receive compensation.
-Hirsch & Lyon can provide you with the skilled representation to help you recover maximum damages after an auto wreck.
+Anyone who is injured or sustains damage to property in a motor vehicle accident has the right to seek legal counsel and may be eligible to receive compensation, so consider an Arizona catastrophic injury lawyer.
+Hirsch & Lyon Accident Law can provide you with the skilled representation to help you recover maximum damages after an auto wreck.

 FACTS THAT CONTRIBUTE TO AUTO COLLISIONS IN ARIZONA